codepo8/developer-advocacy-handbook/use-the-web.md

 useful to the world and easier for you to find what you\'ve put up there weeks ago.
 Some newer social platforms define themselves as a place for quick posts that automatically go away.
 These are good for news announcements and to drum up quick excitement.
-The problem though us that their impact often is a flash in the pan.
+The problem though is that their impact often is a flash in the pan.

 ## Use the web for storage, distribution and cross-promotion